3 Running Energy Systems: How Each One Shapes Your Training

 The aerobic system builds over the first 1 to 2 minutes until it takes over the majority of the energy load.

-This is why the opening minute of a hard race or workout always feels harder than the middle miles, even at the same pace: the aerobic system hasn’t fully engaged, so the body is leaning more heavily on less efficient systems.
+This is why the opening minute of a hard race always feels harder than the middle miles at the same pace: the aerobic system hasn’t fully engaged yet.

 Effort level also shifts the balance mid-race.